Robert Dekeyser: Philanthropy

 In 2009 Dekeyser co-founded the Dekeyser&Friends Foundation, which is based in Geneva and with a stated purpose "to inspire young people to follow their dreams and bring about change in the world".
 Since its inception, the foundation has brought young people aged 18 to 28 together for encounters with mentors, or 'friends', such as German Olympic double gold medalist skier Markus Wasmeier and Turkish traditional dance troupe leader Mustafa Erdoğan.

 One initiative of the foundation was the Hamburg-based D&F Academy, described as a "platform where knowledgeable and inspiring personalities can pass on their experience to young people from around the world in hands-on learning projects".
-The academy's inaugural program was led by British anthropologist and environmentalist Jane Goodall, its second program by the former German national team and Arsenal goalkeeper Jens Lehmann.
+The academy's inaugural program was led by British anthropologist and environmentalist Jane Goodall, its second program by the former Germany national team and Arsenal goalkeeper Jens Lehmann.

 One of the foundation's longest-running and most comprehensive projects is the Compostela Village Project, which began in 2009 on Cebu.
 This rehousing project has provided a new home to around 500 people (primarily families) who until then had been living on a dumpsite on Cebu.
-So that they can build thriving and independent lives, the residents learn skills such as farming, animal husbandry, weaving, jewelry-making, and sewing.
+So that they can build thriving and independent lives, the residents learn skills such as farming, animal husbandry, weaving, jewellery-making, and sewing.

 Personal life

 While on a business trip to the Philippines in 2010, Dekeyser received the news that Ann-Kathrin, his wife of more than 20 years, was in a coma back in Germany.
 She died before he could make it home.
 The story serves as the prologue of Unverkäuflich ('Not For Sale'), Dekeyser's autobiography, published by Ankerherz Verlag in May 2012.
 Dekeyser credits family and old friends with helping him recover after an eight-month period he describes as a "hole that could not be deeper or blacker".

-He was reportedly in a relationship with American actress Gina Gershon from 2015 to 2018.
+They have three children.
+One of them is rapper Estikay.